dylannirvana/cimTheme/README.md

 6. Multiple custom child themes can written as templates for design

 TK Much of this can be brought into the customizer, page templates (in the UI) if needed.
 Other stuff.

-## Read about the awesome frameworks that I used below

 Travis build: [![Build Status](https://travis-ci.org/holger1411/understrap.svg?branch=master)](https://travis-ci.org/holger1411/understrap) | Start talking: [![Gitter](https://img.shields.io/gitter/room/holger1411/understrap.svg?maxAge=2592000?style=flat-square)](https://gitter.im/holger1411/understrap)